upb-uc4/api/hyperledger_matriculation_api.md

   - ```json
       {
         "type": "HLConflict",
-        "title": "There is already a MatriculationData for the given matriculationId", "invalidParams": []
+        "title": "There is already a MatriculationData for the given enrollment.id", "invalidParams": []
       }
       ```
-    - Description: This error is returned, if a matriculation data with the given matriculationId is already present on the ledger.
+    - Description: This error is returned, if a matriculation data with the given enrollment.id is already present on the ledger.

 ### Update Matriculation Data
 - ID = updateMatriculationData
-- Send (*transient*)
+- Send
-    - updatedMatriculationData :: MatriculationData
+    - newMatriculationData :: MatriculationData
 - Receive
     - ""
       - Description: Done.